elephantscale/spring-cloud-labs/14-set-up-a-ci-pipeline-with-jenkins-for-automated-testing-and-deployment-of-microservices/14-lab.md

-# **Lab 14: Set Up a CI Pipeline with Jenkins for Automated Testing and Deployment of Microservices**
+# **Lab 14: Set Up a CI Pipeline with Jenkins for Automated Testing and Deployment of Microservices (Spring Boot 3.4.1)**

 ## **Objective**
-Learn how to install and configure Jenkins to automate the build, testing, and deployment process for Spring Boot microservices.
-Create a Jenkins pipeline that builds and deploys two microservices: `UserService` and `OrderService`.
+Learn how to install and configure **Jenkins** to automate the build, testing, and deployment process for **Spring Boot 3.4.1** microservices.
+You will create a CI pipeline that builds two microservices (`UserService` and `OrderService`) and optionally deploys them.

 ---